Ana Julia Duque Heckner

-Ana Julia Duque Heckner (14 August 1898 – 25 July 1993) – in religious María Berenice – was a Colombian Roman Catholic professed religious and the founder of the Little Sisters of the Annunciation.
+Ana Julia Duque Heckner (14 August 1898 – 25 July 1993), religious name María Berenice, was a Colombian religious sister and the founder of the Little Sisters of the Annunciation.
 Duque first entered the Dominican nuns in Bogotá in 1917 where she made her solemn profession after the completion of her novitiate period.
 It was after this that she spent the next three decades teaching children in various locations until she saw the plight of the poor and the minorities around her; she decided to establish a religious congregation that would cater to their needs and secured support from the Archbishop of Bogotá to achieve this.

 Duque was a prolific writer and was known to write articles and books in service to her fellow sisters that would touch upon the aims of her order and on various themes that she wanted her order to address.
 Through her order she was able to establish schools and nurseries with a particular emphasis on girls and women who were often left sidelined in Colombian life and left to fend for themselves.
 Duque focused on the disadvantaged regions in Colombia and exhorted her sisters to tend to the marginalized and those on the peripheries such as prostitutes and drug addicts.
-But Duque also founded several branches of the order that would cater to the secular people and to priests who shared her desire to evangelize amongst the poor and tend to those on the societal peripheries.
+But Duque also founded several branches of the order that would cater to the secular people and to priests who shared her desire to evangelize among the poor and tend to those on the societal peripheries.

 The beatification process launched in Medellín in 1998 and Duque became titled as a Servant of God.
 Duque was beatified in Medellín on 29 October 2022.